UL-FRI/docs.rdc.si/docs/FRIDA/access.md

 ```

 !!! note
     To be compatible with Teleport connections, Visual Studio Code needs to be configured properly, i.e. the `Remote.SSH: Use Local Server` config setting must be disabled.
-For details see https://goteleport.com/docs/server-access/guides/vscode/#step-23-configure-visual-studio-code.
+For details see the official [Teleport documentation](https://goteleport.com/docs/server-access/guides/vscode/#step-23-configure-visual-studio-code).